 HOW TO GET YOUR COVID-19 VACCINATION

-Yellowhawk Tribal Health Center is giving the Pfizer COVID-19 vaccine to all Yellowhawk eligible individuals and CTUIR entity employees along with their immediate family ages 5+.
+Yellowhawk Tribal Health Center is giving the Pfizer COVID-19 vaccine to all Yellowhawk eligible individuals ages 6 months+.

 How is my vaccination appointment scheduled?